 I get a lot of emails from people asking me about the psychology of persuasion.
 Learning about the ways people (honestly and dishonestly) influence you is one of the best things to learn early in life.

-The go to book on the subject is Robert Cialdini’s Influence: The Psychology of Persuasion.
+The go to book on the psychology of persuasion is Robert Cialdini's Influence.
 Cialdini has spent a lifetime researching the psychology of compliance.

 The book highlights six principles of persuasion, which most commonly and effectively are used by compliance practitioners.

 We all employ them and fall victim to them, to some degree, in our daily interactions with neighbors, friends, lovers, and offspring.
 But the compliance practitioners have much more than the vague and amateurish understanding of what works than the rest of us have. … It is odd that despite their current widespread use and looming future importance, most of us know very little about our automatic behavior patterns.
 Perhaps that is so precisely because of the mechanistic, unthinking manner in which they occur.
 Whatever the reason, it is vital that we clearly recognize one of their properties: They make us terribly vulnerable to anyone who does know how they work.